fredemmott/HTCC/docs/settings.md

 - 1: Classic
 - 2: Modal (intended for MSFS, but no longer required due to other changes)
 - 3: Modal, but long-pressing buttons 1 & 2 together enters scroll lock mode but with  button 1 held
+- 4: For custom devices; FCU3 is ignored, `GameControllerWheelUpButton` and `GameControllerWheelDown` buttons are used instead

 ### ShortPressLongPressMilliseconds